 - 1. Employee Relationships with Students.
-The personal relationships that a student develops with employees may play a fundamental role in that student's education at the College.
-Given the inherent authority that employees may have over students, a sexual, dating or romantic relationship between a student and an employee can easily raise concerns about sexual harassment.
-In light of these considerations and the fact that an employee might be called upon to teach, advise, evaluate or supervise any student, Holy Cross administrators, faculty, and staff should be aware that the College prohibits employees (excluding student employees) from engaging in sexual, dating, or romantic relations, even if consensual, with any College student.
-Any employee engaging in sexual, dating, or romantic relations with a student, even if consensual, may be found in violation of the College's Sexual Misconduct Policy.
-The College may make exceptions to this prohibition on a case-by-case basis and only in coordination with the Director of Human Resources and the Title IX Coordinator. - 2.
+No faculty member or other employee (whether permanent, temporary, full- or part-time) may engage in any type of romantic or amorous relationship or sexual activity of any type, even if consensual, with a student at any time.
+Student-employees are not considered "employees" for the purpose of this paragraph.
+The College may make exceptions to this prohibition on a case-by-case basis and only with the express prior written approval of the Director of Human Resources and the Title IX Coordinator.
+Violations of this prohibition are addressed through the Equal Opportunity and Discriminatory Harassment Policy. - 2.
 Relationships between Supervisory Employees and Others.
-Amorous relationships that might be appropriate in other circumstances have inherent dangers when they occur between supervisors and individuals whom they supervise.
+Romantic or amorous relationships that might be appropriate in other circumstances have inherent dangers when they occur between supervisors and individuals whom they supervise.
 Such relationships are fundamentally asymmetric and unprofessional, and they raise serious concerns about validity of consent, conflict of interest and fair treatment.
-In addition, such relationships are to be avoided because they may create an impression on the part of colleagues of inappropriate or inequitable professional advantage or favoritism that is destructive of the working or learning environment and may raise doubts about the integrity of work performed.
-In addition to the prohibition of employee/student relationships described above, Holy Cross administrators, faculty, and staff should be aware that any sexual, dating or romantic involvement with any individual, including faculty, staff, or person engaged as volunteer, intern, or independent contractor, over whom they have direct supervisory responsibility, even if consensual, is prohibited by this policy.
-Even when both parties have initially consented to such a relationship, it is the administrator, faculty member, or staff member who, by virtue of his/her special supervisory responsibility, will be held accountable for the unprofessional relationship or abuse of authority.
-The Title IX Coordinator, together with either the Provost/Dean of the College with respect to faculty members, or the Director of Human Resources with respect to other employees will make exceptions to this prohibition in appropriate circumstances (e.g., a dual career couple recruited to work in the same scholarly area), with implementation of any necessary measures to avoid conflicts of interest or the appearance of conflicts of interest.
+In addition, such relationships are to be avoided because they may create an impression on the part of colleagues of inappropriate or inequitable professional advantage or favoritism that is destructive to the working or learning environment and may raise doubts about the integrity of work performed.
+In addition to the prohibition of employee/student relationships described above, College administrators, faculty, and staff should be aware that any sexual, dating or romantic involvement with any individual, including faculty, staff, or person engaged as volunteer, intern, or independent contractor, over whom they have direct supervisory responsibility, even if consensual, is prohibited by the College through the Equal Opportunity and Discriminatory Harassment Policy.
+Even when both parties have initially consented to such a relationship, it is the administrator, faculty member, or staff member who, by virtue of his, her or their special supervisory responsibility, will be held accountable for the unprofessional relationship or abuse of authority.
+The Title IX Coordinator, together with either the Provost/Dean of the College with respect to faculty members, or the Director of Human Resources with respect to other employees, will make exceptions to this prohibition in appropriate circumstances (e.g., a dual career couple recruited to work in the same scholarly area), with implementation of any necessary measures to avoid conflicts of interest or the appearance of conflicts of interest.
+Violations of this prohibition are addressed through the Equal Opportunity and Discriminatory Harassment Policy.

 VII.
-How the College Will Address Unlawful Discrimination and Harassment on the Basis of Sex, including Sexual Misconduct and Retaliation
+How the College Will Address Unlawful Harassment on the Basis of Sex, including Sexual Misconduct and Retaliation

-The College's commitment to non-discrimination includes an assurance that the College will not tolerate unlawful discrimination or harassment on the basis of person's sex, marital or parental status (including pregnancy and pregnancy related conditions), sexual orientation, gender identity or any other unlawful basis or retaliation in its community.
+The College will not tolerate unlawful discrimination or harassment on the basis of person's sex, marital or parental status (including pregnancy and pregnancy related conditions), sexual orientation, gender identity or any other unlawful basis or retaliation in its community.
+This Policy describes how the